-Caroline McGlamry was born in Atlanta, Georgia and graduated cum laude with a B.A. from the University of North Carolina at Chapel Hill in 2009.
+Caroline McGlamry graduated cum laude with a B.A. from the University of North Carolina at Chapel Hill in 2009.
 Caroline spent a year working in Washington, D.C. before furthering her studies at the University of Georgia School of Law where she graduated with a J.D. in 2013.
 While in law school, Caroline served as the Executive Notes Editor for the Georgia Journal of International and Comparative Law.
 She also served as President of UGA’s Street Law and on the Athens Peer Court Design & Implementation Team, where she helped develop and implement a Teen Court model for the Athens, GA community.

 In 2013, Caroline joined Pope McGlamry and has focused her career on representing plaintiffs in personal injury, wrongful death, products and pharmaceutical liability, class actions and mass torts actions.

 Caroline is active in the community, teaching Sunday School and serving on the Blaze Committee at her church, Haygood United Methodist Church, and as an attorney coach for the Grady Mock Trial team and Chairman of the Grady High School Mock Trial Foundation Board.
 In her spare time, Caroline enjoys running and playing tennis, spends football season cheering for the Dawgs, and basketball season cheering even harder for the Tar Heels.